zeroxilo/STB_Plasmoid/Readme.md

 - A ship of Plasmoid, which is called *Spelljammer Bombard*.
 Featuring open design, and all ship upgrades from T0 to T8.
 - An animated Ship S.A.I.L.
-Which is a really a spirit of Spelljammer (It's in the book, so just grabbed it).
+Which is a really a spirit of Spelljammer (It's in the book).
 Since it's an actual spirit, so I drew it.

 ~~The mod is based on Frankin's Universe, and has used plenty FU related content, so you need to subscribe to FU first.~~<br>
 ~~Meanwhile, it also has built in compatibility with FU BYOs ship, and contains race specific tech and racial traits just like other FU races.~~<br>